 \section{Conclusions and Future Work}

-This work introduced a projection-based model-order reduction framework for meshless numerical methods.
-The proposed approach was designed with the capabilities to adopt a traditional PMOR architecture while maintaining the benefits meshless numerical methods offer.
-In this work, the weakly compressible smoothed-particle hydrodynamics method was the numerical method of choice, due to its wide applications across science and engineering.
-The proposed PMOR method enables the projections of field quantities derived from mixing numerical topologies onto a low-dimensional subspace, where the meshless framework could evolve.
-Two projection based approaches were incorporated into the presented meshless projection framework, the Galerkin POD method and the Adjoint Petrov--Galerkin method.
-The GPOD method was chosen as a test case since it is ubiquitous and was considered state-of-the-art for many years.
-The Adjoint Petrov--Galerkin method is a recent nonlinear framework derived from the variational multiscale method and the Mori-Zwanzig formalism.
-The APG method provides stabilization properties with matrix-free Jacobian operations and does not need to be cast into an implicit time-integration scheme, which is beneficial for SPH frameworks since one of their main advantages is their explicit formulation.
+A projection-based model-order reduction framework for meshless numerical methods is introduced in this paper.
+The proposed approach is built upon a traditional PMOR architecture while maintaining the benefits meshless numerical methods offer.
+This work chooses the weakly compressible smoothed-particle hydrodynamics numerical method for the demonstration of the model-order reduction framework, due to its wide applications across science and engineering.
+The proposed PMOR method enables the projections of field quantities derived from mixing numerical topologies onto a low-dimensional subspace, where the meshless framework could evolve forward in time.
+Two projection based approaches are incorporated into the presented meshless projection framework; the Galerkin POD method, and the Adjoint Petrov--Galerkin method.
+The GPOD method is selected as a test case since it is ubiquitous and was considered state-of-the-art for many years.
+The Adjoint Petrov--Galerkin method is a recent nonlinear framework derived from the variational multiscale method and the Mori--Zwanzig formalism.
+The APG method provides stabilization properties with matrix-free Jacobian operations and does not need to be cast into an implicit time-integration scheme, which is beneficial for SPH frameworks, where their explicit formulation is one of their main advantages.